hedyhli/outline.nvim/README.md

     -- It can auto close the outline window when triggered, see -- 'auto_close' option above.
     goto_location = "<Cr>",
-    -- Jump to symbol under cursor but keep focus on outline window focus_location = "o",
+    -- Jump to symbol under cursor but keep focus on outline window.
+    -- Renamed in this fork!
+    peek_location = "o",
     hover_symbol = "<C-space>",
     -- Preview symbol under cursor
     toggle_preview = "K",